Body discovered after 4-hour barricade situation in Sauk Village

 SAUK VILLAGE, Ill.
-(WLS) --A nearly four hour barricade situation in Sauk Village Saturday ended with a discovery of an individual who had died by suicide.
+(WLS) --A nearly four hour barricade situation in Sauk Village Saturday ended with a discovery of an individual who had died by suicide, according to police.

 Sauk Village Police Chief Robert Kowalski said officers responded to a report that an armed offender had forced his way into a residence in the Candlelight Mobile Home Park on Candlelight Court in Sauk Village at approximately 3 p.m.